On the additive image of 0th persistent homology: First properties

 \begin{remark} In the previous proof, one might first be tempted to consider the splitting given by sending the base point to 1 and all other elements of \( S \) to 0.
 However, that splitting is \emph{not} natural.
 (The problem is that morphisms may send other elements of a pointed set to the base point.) \end{remark}

 \begin{proposition} Let $X$ be a small category and \( R \in \rep( X, \pSet ) \).
 Then

-In particular, the additive images of \( \funct{free} \) and \( \funct{free}_* \) coincide. \end{proposition}
+In particular, the additive images of \( \funct{free}_* \) and \( \funct{free}^\mathrm{pt}_* \) coincide. \end{proposition}

 \begin{proof} The first statement is an immediate consequence of Lemma~\ref{lem.const_splits_off}.
-It follows that any representation in the image of \( \funct{free}_* \) is a direct summand of a representation in the image of \( \funct{free} \).
-The equality of the additive images now follows together with Lemma~\ref{obs.image_inclusion}. \end{proof} As with $\funct{free}$, the essential image of $\funct{free}_*$ can also be easily described. \begin{proposition} Let $X$ be a small category and \( R \in \rep(X, \Vect) \).
-Then \( R \) lies in the essential image of \( \funct{free}_* \) if and only if \( R \) has a multiplicative basis, that is a basis such that any arrow maps any basis vector to a new basis vector or zero. \end{proposition} \begin{proof}Immediate from the definition of $\funct{free}_*$. \end{proof}
+It follows that any representation in the image of \( \funct{free}^\mathrm{pt}_* \) is a direct summand of a representation in the image of \( \funct{free}_* \).
+The equality of the additive images now follows together with Lemma~\ref{obs.image_inclusion}. \end{proof} As with $\funct{free}_*$, the essential image of $\funct{free}^\mathrm{pt}_*$ can also be easily described. \begin{proposition} Let $X$ be a small category and \( R \in \rep(X, \VectF) \).
+Then \( R \) lies in the essential image of \( \funct{free}^\mathrm{pt}_* \) if and only if \( R \) has a \emph{coherent basis}, that is, a basis such that any structure morphism maps any basis vector to a basis vector or to zero. \end{proposition} \begin{proof}Immediate from the definition of $\funct{free}^\mathrm{pt}_*$. \end{proof}

-\begin{corollary} Any indicator representation is in the essential image of $\funct{free}_*$. \end{corollary}
+\begin{corollary} Any indicator representation is in the essential image of $\funct{free}^\mathrm{pt}_*$. \end{corollary}

 \begin{remark} Propositions~\ref{prop.same_add_image} and \ref{prop:mult-basis} first appeared in \cite{brodzki2020complexity} (Theorem 5.8 and Lemma 4.3, respectively) for finite-dimensional representations of finite partially ordered sets. \end{remark}